SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-commercial-client.md

 sidebar_label: 2.
 Create commercial client
 ---

-To create a new commercial client you must go to the "CRM" module and to the sub-list "Clients".
+To create a new commercial client you must go to the "Maintenance" module and to the sub-list "Clients".

 <figure>